sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The systemd would continue to manage features running in both local & kubernetes mode.
    *  The current set of systemctl commands would continue to manage as before in both modes.

-* For kubernetes controlled features, master decides on `what to deploy` and node controls the `when to deploy`.
+* For kubernetes controlled features, master decides on *what to deploy* and node controls the *when to deploy*.
-   * kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
+   * The kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
    * The switch/node would create/remove a label for start/stop of container deployment by kubernetes.
-   * Manifest coudl add more labels, that help select the eligible nodes, based on OS version, platform, HWSKU, device-mode, ...
+   * The manifest could add more labels to select the eligible nodes, based on OS version, platform, HWSKU, device-mode, ...
    * Node upon joining the master would create labels for OS version, platform, HWSKU, device-mode, ..., as self description
    * Master would deploy on nodes that match all labels.